 Abdominal placement of the ICD generator.
 Initial implants required a thoracotomy to position the epicardial patches needed for defibrillation as well as the screw-in sensing leads.
 The leads were tunneled abdominally to the ICD generator.

 The smaller size of the newer devices allows for superficial implantation of the pulse generator in the anterior chest wall, similar to a pacemaker (Figure 35-2).
 The current ICD systems are comprised of three main parts.
 The pulse generator is programmable and capable of analyzing and recording the patient's heart and rhythm.
 The ICD generator houses the batteries, high-voltage capacitors, and microprocessors necessary to process sensed intrinsic cardiac electrical activity.
-In essence, the generator ...
+In essence, the generator is a ...